OpenTreeOfLife/peyotl/testing/index.md

     $ sh maintainer-test.sh

 will run these test and some shell-based tests of interest to some developers.

 You will seem some tests skipped because of lack of mini_system or mini_phyl.
 This is normal.
 Mark and Emily Jane have some unittests of git interactions that require privileged access to a particular testing repository.
-Tests involving this repo should be skipped.
+Tests involving this repo will be skipped.
+You don't need to be a maintainer of peyotl to run these, of course.
+You just have to run some bootstrapping code to be able to run these tests.
+The preparations for these tests are described on [this page](../maintainer).

 Running